BgeeDB/bgee_web/src/markdown/support/datasets_of_interest.md

 #### Fly Cell Atlas on the Bgee website

-- Annotations can be browsed on our raw data interface: [Curated Fly Cell Atlas data in Bgee](/experiment/ERP129698).
+- Annotations can be browsed on our curated data interface: [Curated Fly Cell Atlas data in Bgee](/experiment/ERP129698).
 Annotations can be downloaded from [scRNA-seq experiments/libraries info](https://bgee.org/ftp/current/download/processed_expr_values/droplet_based/Drosophila_melanogaster/Drosophila_melanogaster_Droplet-Based_SC_RNA-Seq_experiments_libraries.tar.gz).
 The Experiment ID for FCA is `ERP129698`.
 - Annotations and expression data can be downloaded in tsv or H5AD format from the [experiment page](/experiment/ERP129698).
 They are also available via FTP ([download file](https://bgee.org/ftp/current/download/processed_expr_values/droplet_based/Drosophila_melanogaster/Drosophila_melanogaster_Droplet-Based_SC_RNA-Seq_read_counts_CPM_ERP129698.tsv.gz)).
 - Gene expression calls from FCA and other experiments are found in the [Drosophila melanogaster (fruit fly) expression files](/download/gene-expression-calls?id=7227).
 - Each Drosophila melanogaster (fruit fly) gene page includes FCA data where applicable (search a gene [here](/search/genes)).